Frequently Asked Questions

 Am I eligible for the Adelaide Graduate Award?

-Any current University of Adelaide students is able to join the Adelaide Graduate Award.
+Any student who is currently enrolled in a degree at the University of Adelaide is able to join the Adelaide Graduate Award.

 Why should I sign up for the Adelaide Graduate Award?